Trump tweets that he has the 'legal right' to involve A.G. Barr in criminal cases

-Just a day after Attorney General William Barr issued a rare criticism of President Donald Trump, telling ABC News that the president's tweets about Justice Department matters "make it impossible for me to do my job,” Trump took to Twitter — to comment on Barr.
+President Donald Trump on Friday insisted that he had the right as president to ask the attorney general to intervene in a criminal case, just a day after Attorney General William Barr issued a rare rebuke of the president, saying his tweets about Justice Department matters "make it impossible for me to do my job."

-Seizing a specific section of Barr’s interview with ABC News, in which the attorney general said the president “has never asked me to do anything in a criminal case," Trump nevertheless said he had the legal right to do so.

 The tweet was Trump’s first since Barr’s interview was published online Thursday.

-Barr, referencing Trump’s tweeting, told ABC News that, "Public statements and tweets made about the department, about people in the department, our men and women here, about cases pending in the department and about judges before whom we have cases make it impossible for me to do my job and to assure the courts and the department that we're doing our work with integrity."
+Barr, referring to Trump’s tweeting, told ABC News, "Public statements and tweets made about the department, about people in the department, our men and women here, about cases pending in the department and about judges before whom we have cases make it impossible for me to do my job and to assure the courts and the department that we're doing our work with integrity."

 Trump’s tweets make it ‘impossible to do my job,’ AG William Barr saysFeb.
 14, 202002:01